rafini1/bunqhackathon2025/README.md

-# Bunq Banking App with AI Assistant
+# Bunq Banking App with AI Assistant by: Rafi Azmani, Keci Chilala, Mahir Baltit, Elvir nikq

 A modern, AI-powered banking web application that transforms financial management into an engaging and interactive experience.
 This application features a dark mode interface with a rainbow color scheme and an intelligent AI assistant named "Finn" powered by NVIDIA AI.